aaronwithalaser/av-installation-studyguide-notes/reflections.md

   - CRT wall?
     - custome PCB stream deck too crt wall

+1 IG card can put out 1920x1080 , it all boils down to which prodyct you’re dealing with and what the pixel pitch is of that product is as this varies.
+You can have IWA 0.8 PP or you can have IWA 1.5PP
+IG would output to a different amount of cabinets in each scenario - follow up

 LED Modules (Segments) - Small magnetic LED tiles	- Passive, Just LEDs.
 No smart function.

 Cabinet - Frame holding LED Modules - Has Hub Board (Receiver Card).
 Manages signal for modules within it.